satmapkit/AlongTrackSimulator/docs/classes/alongtracksimulator/computegroundtrackcircularorbit.md

 #  computeGroundTrackCircularOrbit

-computes the ground track (latitude and longitude) of a satellite given
+computes the ground track assuming a circular orbit

 ---